sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Multiple-Containers.md

 sas-services completed in 00:00:17
 ```

 Depending on how ingress has been configured, either `http://ingress-path` or `https://ingress-path` can be reached.
-The https URL is used in the examples in this documentation.
-However, if you did not configure the ingress for https, substitute http in the provided examples.
+The examples in this documentation use https.
+However, if you did not configure the ingress for https, use http.